NATA advocacy

 Vision Zero and Safety - NATA actively meets to discuss safety on the road network and encourages Vision Zero initiatives and cooperative enforcement programs that will significantly reduce serious injuries and fatalities on the road network in the NATA region.

-Guiding Policy 3: Improve Regional Transit and Mobility Options
+Improve Regional Transit and Mobility Options

 NATA seeks increased and sustained regional investments in transit and multimodal mobility options.